simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 ## Monitoring and Reporting
 ### Create and maintain metrics and alarms utilizing AWS monitoring services
+#### CloudWatch
+- Service to monitor all of your AWS resources and applications
+- Stored indefinitely by default
+- Retrieved using GetMetricStatistics API
+- EC2 Metrics
+    - Default (host level)
+        - CPU
+        - Network
+        - Disk
+        - Status Check
+    - Custom (virtual layer)
+        - Memory (RAM utilisation)
+        - Application Errors, messages, etc.
+        - Any other virtual disk layer metrics
+- Most default metric granularity is 1, 3 or 5 minutes
+- Detailed monitoring minimum granularity is 1sec (previously 1 minute) - needs high resolution monitoring enabled
+- Alarms
+    - For any Service
+    - Thresholds
+    - Actions
+- Can be used on-premise, just need to download and configure SSM agent and Cloudwatch agent

 ### Recognize and differentiate performance and availability metrics
 ### Perform the steps necessary to remediate based on performance and availability metrics